 NOTE Testing is carried out, for example, in the following circumstances:

-if adequate calculation models are not available;
+— if adequate calculation models are not available;

-to confirm by control checks assumptions made in the design;
+— to confirm by control checks assumptions made in the design;

-to define S-N curves;
+— to define S-N curves;

-to determine shape factors for snow load;
+— to determine shape factors for snow load;

-to determine pressure or force coefficients for wind actions;
+— to determine pressure or force coefficients for wind actions;

-if a large number of similar components are to be used.
+— if a large number of similar components are to be used.

 (3) Design assisted by test results shall achieve the level of reliability required for the relevant design situation, taking into account the statistical uncertainty due to a limited number of test results and the uncertainty of the model.